Chartered Accountants Ireland

 Chartered Accountants Ireland was established by Royal Charter on 14 May 1888, and is Ireland's largest accountancy body.
 According to its website, it represents over 30,000 members globally.

 Chartered Accountants Ireland is part of the Consultative Committee of Accountancy Bodies and members are authorised to conduct audit, insolvency and investment business work.
 It is one of Ireland's six Recognised Accounting Bodies, regulated by the Irish Auditing and Accounting Supervisory Authority (IAASA).

 Chartered Accountants Ireland is a founding member of the chartered accountants body, Chartered Accountants Worldwide.

 History

 Chartered Accountants Ireland was established under a royal charter in 1888.
-This original body was name the 'Institute of Chartered Accountants in Ireland'.
+This original body was named the 'Institute of Chartered Accountants in Ireland'.
 The body has been a member of the International Federation of Accountants since 1977.

 Organisation

 The council is the highest governance organ of the institute.
 It determines strategy and policy, and consists of 23 members.
 The bye-laws provide for a geographical spread of council members between the Republic of Ireland, Northern Ireland and Great Britain and for a balance between members in practice and members in business.

 Chartered Accountants Ireland supports six district societies in Ireland (Ulster, Leinster, Cork, Mid-West, Western, North-West), one in London and one in Australia (Sydney) and one in the USA.